 Reckson, a Division of SL Green Realty Corporation, owns and manages over six million square feet of Class A office space throughout a number of New York City suburbs.
 As a part of its commitment to creating green, high-quality commercial office space, the firm is constantly looking for ways to expand its sustainability program while providing a healthier and more productive building environment for its tenants.

-To help fulfill its commitment, Reckson began recycling old ceilings in 2007 as part of the Armstrong Ceiling Recycling Program, and has now recycled more than 400,000 square feet of discarded ceiling tiles rather than dumping them.
+To help fulfill its commitment, Reckson began recycling old ceilings in 2007 as part of the Armstrong Ceilings Recycling Program, and has now recycled more than 400,000 square feet of discarded ceiling tiles rather than dumping them.

 Before entering the program, however, Jason Black, Director of Architectural Services, explains that Reckson ran a test to ensure that recycling old ceilings did not interfere with construction schedules and did not result in any significant increase in construction costs.